Skip to main content

 Poor manual handling is one of the most common causes of injury at work, and following this protocol will help you avoid these.

-Monitoring health and safety
+Health and safety monitoring

 The University monitors health and safety performance to be sure that the operational practice lives up to our plans.
 It supports the 'no surprises' approach.